CatDN/mordu/README.md

 ```
 # mordu

-MOdelling Real-gases Defined by Users
+Modelling Of Real-gases Defined by Users

 The beginnings of a python package which focuses on the creation and usage of equations of state (EOS) for both pure fluids and mixtures.